jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 Markup insertion
 ----------------

-Class :py:class:`ContentMapping` provides a powerful markup-methods that allows you to add markup at any position you like simply by passing the start- and end-position in the string-representation of the document-tree and "automagically" taking care of such perils
+Class :py:class:`ContentMapping` provides powerful markup-methods that allows you to add markup at any position you like simply by passing the start- and end-position in the string-representation of the document-tree and "automagically" taking care of such perils